Urine Flow Test

 What are the risks of a urine flow test?

 A urine flow test is safe for most people.
-The test is usually done in a private bathroom
+The test is often done in a private bathroom

 or procedure area.

-There may be risks depending on your specific medical condition.
+There may be risks depending on your specific health condition.
 Be sure to discuss

 any concerns with your healthcare provider before the procedure.